Veterinary Research Assistant or Specialist - (190001MS)

-These positions are contractual and offer a generous benefits package that includes 10 vacation days, 11 personal and holidays, 5 sick days; comprehensive health insurance and supplemental retirement options; and limited tuition remission for employees enrolled at UMB.
+UMB offers a comprehensive and competitive benefits package to eligible employees.
+These contractual positions offer a generous leave package of 10 vacation days, 3 personal days, 8 holidays, and 5 sick days; comprehensive health insurance and supplemental retirement options; professional learning and development opportunities; and limited tuition remission for employees enrolled at UMB.

 Interested candidates may be considered for either the Veterinary Research Assistant or the Veterinary Research Specialist provided that meet the minimum requirements for the position.